ok-ryoko/chimera/README.md

 ## Trust statement

-The [build] and [release] scripts in this repository trust the domain *repo.chimera-linux.org* as well as the artifacts listed at *https://repo.chimera-linux.org/live/latest*.
+The [build] and [release] scripts in this repository trust the domain *repo.chimera-linux.org*.
 The [release wrapper script], which assembles and pushes image indexes to *ghcr.io/ok-ryoko/chimera*, also trusts the domain *quay.io* and the images at *quay.io/containers/buildah*.
 This trust is needed to leverage a more recent version of Buildah than that available in the [GitHub-hosted Ubuntu 22.04 LTS runner].

 Therefore, you should pull the images at *ghcr.io/ok-ryoko/chimera* only if you trust: